APPLICATION

 Coating system

-- Blowing air.
+• Blowing air.
 Electrostatic is recommended to prevent pollution,

-- Using a vibratory scarf tray.
+• Using a vibratory scarf tray.

-The product throughput needs to be recorded precisely (weigh band feeder, for example) in order to adjust the powder doser.
-The powder doser can be of the volumetric or gravimetric type, the latter offering a better precision and traceability.
+The product throughput must be recorded precisely (weight band feeder, for example) to adjust the powder doser.
+The powder doser can be of the volumetric or gravimetric type, the latter offering better precision and traceability.
+It is commonly a continuous operation.

 PROCESS